-Shopify offers three pricing plans: Basic Shopify costs $29/month, the main plan costs $79/month, the Advanced Shopify costs $299/month.
+There are four Shopify plans: Shopify Basic costs $29/month, the Shopify Main plan costs $79/month, the Shopify Advanced plan costs $299/month.
 There is also the Shopify Lite plan that costs $9/month.
 Finally there is Shopify Plus (enterprise ecommerce and starts a $2,000 per month).
 (Compare Shopify plans here.)

-Powering more than 1M online businesses Shopify's annual revenue topped $1.57 billion in 2019, which is up 47% from 2018.
-And in this Shopify review, we’ll go over why a recent survey shows that it’s recommended by 88 percent of its users.
+Powering more than 1M online businesses Shopify’s annual revenue topped $1.57 billion in 2019, which is up 47% from 2018.
+And in this 2021 Shopify review, we’ll go over why a recent survey shows that 88 percent of its users recommend Shopify.